YueYang101/comp0034-cw2i-YueYang101/README.md

 # Before running the pytest
 # Install selenium and pytest
 pip install selenium pytest

-# Put the right version of the chrome driver
+# Put the right version of the chrome driver in the tests forlder

 # Run the app with command
 python src/PastaSales_dash.py